JacobTX/Beyblade-Project/README.md

 However, contact and friction related issues still persist.
 Also, the moments of inertia need to be considered carefully beforehand.

+**Insight on residual bouncing**

+When the value of **(Given moment of inertia)/(Moment of inertia assuming uniform mass distribution)** is low then the object does not "bounce" when it collides with the ground.
+Otherwise, it tends to show residual bouncing behaviour (even when coeff of restitution is 0).

+So residual bouncing behaviour can be reduced by reducing the given moment of inertia, but this contradicts with the hack in the Problem 5 update.
+Thus, there exists a tradeoff for now.

 **About F:D and F:S**

 F:D and F:S involve kinematic loops between the tip, base_link and wing_1 or wing_2 which leads to issues.
 If the joint between wing_1/wing_2 and tip is removed and the mechanism is allowed to work based on just contact, it barely works but contact related issues arise.